 The Navy soon adopted versions of the MARPAT-style digital camouflage for NSW.
 A pretty straight copy of the desert MARPAT, minus the tiny Eagle, Globe, and Anchor emblems throughout, became AOR1, used by SEALs in desert environments such as Iraq and southern Afghanistan.
 A version using MultiCam’s general color scheme, but still using the digital pattern, became AOR2, for use in areas with more vegetation.

 Other companies have been making their own patterns, some of which have been adopted to various extents by military and law enforcement, though military use is largely limited to gear, and is unofficial.
 Digital Concealment (an offshoot of Next Camo) came out with their A-TACS patterns in 2010, starting with desert.
 They used multiple micro-patterns to create a blurred, mottled effect.
 They’re patterns now include A-TACS FG, A-TACS AU and most recently a black and grey version A-TACS AU.
 Another civilian custom camo company is Hyde Definition.
 They are the developers of the PenCott Patterns: Greenzone, Badlands, Sandstorm and Snowdrift.
 5.11 Tactical had a couple of patterns that were apparently received well, but they are no longer commercially available.
-Tiger Stripe Products is another commercial venture that includes Desert Tiger (tiger stripe pattern in brown colors) and All Terrain Tiger (tiger stripe pattern in MultiCam colors).
+Tiger Stripe Products is another commercial venture that includes Desert Tiger (tiger stripe camo pattern, but in brown colors) and All Terrain Tiger (tiger stripe pattern in MultiCam colors).

 Ameriflage may not be perfect in certain jungle and some urban environments, but it is better than UCP or ABU.